swastika0015/product-scrapper/README.md

 5. This output will include the total number of products fetched and an array of all the products with their `IDs` and `prices`.

 ## Testing
-For testing purposes, you can modify the mock function parameters or mock the API response to simulate different scenarios.
+For testing purposes, you can modify the mock API parameters or mock the API response to simulate different scenarios.
+For now, the total number of products is fixed to ```99000``` to verify the output.
+You can choose any number.

 ## Contributing
 Contributions are not currently accepted for this project.